Average Cost of Living in London: What’s the Real Price? 3 Honest Charts

-We all know the lore about the average cost of living in London: it’s one of the most expensive cities in the world, rent will bleed you dry, step out your door in London and you automatically spend £20, etc.
+We all know the lore about the average cost of living in London: step out your door in and you’ll automatically spend £20.
+It’s sadly true.

 But what do those crazy high numbers actually look like?
-What’s the cost of living in London per month, and can you really afford it?
+How much does it cost to live in London, and can you really afford it?

 How Much Does it Cost to Live in London?

-The real cost of living in London per month all depends on who you are and what your life is like.
+The real cost of living in London per month depends on who you are and what your life is like.
+The current average for a family of 4 without rent is £3,772.
+Yes, it’s that expensive.

 If you’re moving here for a job, what will your new salary be vs your current salary?
 How will your housing costs differ?
 What about transportation, healthcare, food?